Criminal offences related to insolvency proceedings

 Advantage to the creditor

-The offence of favouring a creditor can only occur in a specific situation where the assets of the debtor, who is bankrupt, are insufficient to satisfy all creditors.
+The offence of favouring a creditor (preference of a creditor) can only occur in a specific situation where the assets of the debtor, who is bankrupt, are insufficient to satisfy all creditors.
 The correct procedure would be to satisfy all creditors in the same proportion.
-However, if the debtor, for example, repays the debt to one creditor in full and thus fails to meet its obligations to other creditors, or not in the proportion in which it should have done so, this may result in an advantage to the creditor.
-Again, it is crucial that there is damage of at least CZK 50 000.
+However, if the debtor, for example, repays the debt to one creditor in full and thus fails to meet its obligations to other creditors, or not in the proportion in which it should have done so, it may be favouring that creditor.
+Again, it is crucial that the damage here is at least CZK 50 000.

-Unlike the offence of damage to a creditor, the total assets of the offender to be used to satisfy creditors are not altered, but the debtor’s assets are used to satisfy creditors unevenly in this case.
+Unlike the offence of damage to a creditor, the total assets of the offender which are to be used to satisfy creditors are not altered, but the debtor’s assets are in this case used to satisfy creditors unevenly.

 Credit fraud

 Committing credit fraud is not as difficult as it seems.
 Many people commit it without knowing that it is a crime.
-They need to get a mortgage to buy a home or a loan for a car, so they exaggerate their income a bit, have a few invoices in their name to fictitiously increase their income, falsify their tax returns or conceal some debts.
+In order to get a home mortgage or car loan, some applicants may deliberately overstate their income or have false invoices issued.
 Or, for example, they may use a building society loan for a purpose other than that for which it was granted.

-According to the Criminal Code, anyone who provides false or grossly misrepresented information when negotiating a loan agreement, or conceals material information, may be punished by up to two years’ imprisonment or a ban on activity.
+According to the Criminal Code, anyone who provides false or grossly misrepresented information or withholds material information when negotiating a loan agreement may be punished by up to two years’ imprisonment or a ban on activity.

 If the information is false, it does not correspond to the actual situation at all.
 On the other hand, grossly distorted data are data that are incomplete or only partly based on the truth.
 For example, debts may be essential information that is withheld.
 If the creditor had known of their existence, he would not have concluded the credit agreement.